mattleib/o365api-as-apponly-webapp/README.md

 `git clone https://github.com/mattleib/o365api-as-apponly-webapp`

 ### Step 2  Register the sample with your Azure Active Directory tenant

+####Prereq: Create a certificate for your app as described in the companion blog: XXX

 1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
 2. Click on Active Directory in the left hand nav.